PatrickVuscan/LBC-Frontend/README.md

 Since LBC is a non-profit, we are currently in the middle of registering LBC as a non-profit to take advantage of non-profit AWS deployment pricing.
 As such, there is currently no URL to our deployed React Native app for Deliverable 2.
-It may not be ready to deploy until about a month after the Fall 2020 semester ends.
+The LBC app may not be ready to deploy until about a month after the Fall 2020 semester ends, due to the lengthy non-profit AWS non-profit approval process.

 <!-- ## ✨ Here's the URL to our deployed React Native App:  [Our Demo](example.com) -->
 <!-- (TODO: Insert deployed react native app here) -->